sigurdga/django-by-errors/doc/index.rst

 you get an error?

-Here, we will be accustomed to as many error messages as possible while building a small site.
+Here, we will be accustomed to as many error messages as possible while building a small app to store recipes.

-In this tutorial, you will also learn how to use South for database migrations, and Twitter Bootstrap for a nice default site styling.
+In this tutorial, you will also learn how to use *South* for database migrations, and *Twitter Bootstrap* for a nice default site styling.

 About Django
 ============